Program

 by Brian S. Wilson

-Composed for piano and first performed by Marilyn Thompson in 2025, A MODAL MENAGERIE is a loving exploration of the musical modes in a fun presentation geared for young pianists.
-Each movement tells a story uniting an animal in its native continent with a specific mode.
+Composed for piano and first performed by Marilyn Thompson in 2025, A Modal Menagerie is an exploration of the seven musical modes* in a whimsical presentation geared for young pianists.
+Each movement is composed in a specific mode that describes a representative animal in its native habitat.

 Composer and conductor Brian S. Wilson is professor of music at Sonoma State University where he teaches music theory.
 His teachers include Malcolm Peyton, Edward Diamente, Dan Asia, Ralph Shapey and Shulamit Ran (composition); and Barbara Schubert, Michael Walters, Gregg Hanson and Kurt Klippstater (conducting).